Authority: Business Affairs

-At the discretion of MSU, cash advances may be allowed in following circumstances:
+At the discretion of the University, cash advances may be allowed in the following circumstances:

-b. employees who accompany and/or are responsible for students on group/client travel
+- Employees who accompany and/or are responsible for students on group/client travel;

-d. employees traveling for extended periods, defined as 31 or more consecutive days
+- Employees traveling for extended periods, defined as 31 or more consecutive days;

-e. employees traveling to remote destinations in foreign countries
+- Employees traveling to remote destinations in foreign countries;

-Traveling expenses shall be limited to those expenses actually and necessarily incurred in the performance of a public purpose authorized by law to be performed by the McNeese State University and must be within the limitations prescribed within McNeese State University policy.
+Traveling expenses shall be limited to those expenses actually and necessarily incurred in the performance of a public purpose authorized by law to be performed by the University and must be within the limitations prescribed within University policy.

 Travel Without Cost

 There will be no reimbursement when no cost is incurred by the traveler.
 This includes but is not limited to reimbursements for any lodging and/or meals furnished at a state institution or other state agency, or furnished by any other party at no cost to the traveler.
-In no case will a traveler be allowed mileage or transportation when he/she is gratuitously transported by another person.
+In no case will a traveler be allowed mileage or transportation when they are gratuitously transported by another person.